carlosverissimo3001/FEUP-IA-2022/README.md

 ## Projects
 #### First Project
-Solution for Google Hash Code utilizing optimizatio techniques such as Genetic Algorithms.
+Solution for Google Hash Code utilizing optimization techniques such as Genetic Algorithms.

 #### Second Project
 Credit card fraud detection -  preparing the data and creating artificial intelligence models to determine if a given transaction is valid